Prognosis of joint replacement surgeries of hip and knee in Germany - is a tsunami coming?

 - Capacity increase: Expansion of specialized centers.

-- Promoting Prevention: Enhanced education can reduce the risk of arthritis.
+- Promotion of prevention: Increased education can reduce the risk of osteoarthritis.

 - Internationalization: Cooperation with international experts and centers.